RalfEs73/hacs_funfact/README.md

 # 🧠 Funfacts – Home Assistant Integration

-This custom Home Assistant integration displays random fun facts right in your dashboard—in German or English!
+This custom Home Assistant integration displays random fun facts right in your dashboard - in English or German!
 Facts are fetched from the public API: https://uselessfacts.jsph.pl.

 ---